THE SUIT SYMBOLS

-Today we know that the four elements are in fact different energy states of the same basic material.
+Today we know that the four elements are, in fact, different energy states of the same basic material.
 Take for example water.
-In its lowest energy state, at the coldest temperatures, water is solid and we call it ice.
+In its lowest energy state, at the coldest temperatures, water is solid, and we call it ice.
 If we heat ice, it will melt and become water.
-When we are heating water it will evaporate and become vapour.
-We can see vapour for example as clouds in the sky.
+When we are heating water, it will evaporate and become vapor.
+We can see vapor, for example, as clouds in the sky.
 These changes are reversible; clouds can condense and form rain drops.
 Water can freeze and become ice.
-So in all the three energy states the internal structure does not change.
-But if we heat up a gas until extremely high temperatures, the element disintegrates liberating pure energy.
+So in all the three energy states, the internal structure does not change.
+But if we heat up a gas until extremely high temperatures, the element disintegrates, liberating pure energy.
 It will never be the same element again.
 This disintegration process is visible in nature as fire.
 Ash can never be turned back again in wood.
 And the other way around, when life disappears out of a living creature, it will never become a living creature again.
 The passage between the third and the fourth element is an irreversible process.
-The process of dying is a unstoppable process of energy fading away, from the highest energy level (Life) via intermediate levels (Air and Water) back again to the lowest level (Earth).
+The process of dying is an unstoppable process of energy fading away, from the highest energy level (Life) via intermediate levels (Air and Water) back again to the lowest level (Earth).

 Using these associations in comparison with modern suit cards, red suits are representing the receptive suits and black suits the dynamic ones.
-So hearts corresponds to cups, diamonds to coins, clover leaves to batons and spades to swords.
-Also here, opinions differ from one author to another.
-The best solution is to follow your own intuition and to choose decks with apparently those associations that seems most naturally to you.
+So, hearts corresponds to cups, diamonds to coins, clover leaves to batons and spades to swords.
+But again, opinions differ from one author to another.
+The best solution is to follow your own intuition and to choose decks using apparently those associations, that seems most naturally to you.

 As an example we present in the figure above the Ace and the Knave of Bastons of the Tarot of Marseille made by Jean Noblet.
 From these illustrations it is clear that in the Tarot of Marseille, the batons have nothing to do with fire wood, there are leaves and buds on the Batons, it is living wood.
 Here the element Fire must be considered as the energy of Life.